Introduction:

 Unit 1: Basic Interest Rate Calculations:

-- Calculate the present value and future value using the arithmetic techniques of discounting and compounding for both a money market instrument terminated at maturity and one that is rolled over at maturity.
+- Calculate the present and future values using the arithmetic techniques of discounting and compounding for a money market instrument terminated at maturity, and one rolled over at maturity.

-- Calculate simple interest rates using different day count and annual basis conventions.
+- Calculate simple interest rates using different day counts and annual basis conventions.

 - Identify the day count and annual basis conventions for the euro, sterling, Swiss franc, US dollar, and Japanese yen.